 Kelly Hicks, RN, BSN, CWOCN, graduated from the University of Pittsburgh School of Nursing and is enrolled in the Adult Nurse Practitioner program at George Washington University.
 Kelly has five years of experience working with ostomy patients and recently worked with the CADC to develop both inpatient and outpatient ostomy support groups.

 Inpatient Wound, Ostomy, and Continence Nurses

 Beatrice Forlizzi, BSN, RN-BC, CWOCN, graduated from the Charles E. Gregory School of Nursing and received her Bachelor of Science in Nursing at Pace University, plus her Master of Science in Nursing as a Clinical Nurse Specialist from The City University of New York, College of Staten Island.
-Beatrice has 24 years of experience as a nurse and 6 years as a Wound, Ostomy, and Continence nurse.
+Beatrice has more than 23 years of experience in all aspects of wound, ostomy, and continence nursing.

 Nora Sammon, RN, BSN, CWOCN, graduated from Cleveland State University with a Bachelor of Science in Nursing and the Cleveland Clinic Turnball School of Enterostomal Therapy.
 Nora has eight years of experience as a CWOCN and has been a nurse for twelve years.
 Nora is currently pursuing a master's degree in Nursing, Leadership and Management from Benedictine University and is scheduled to graduate in December 2014.